lennartkloock/dioxus-material-icons/README.md

 2. `MaterialIcon`

 To be able to use the `MaterialIcon` component anywhere in your code, you first have to include a `MaterialIconStylesheet` component.
-When you want to use the default settings, just add it to your `App` component like this:
+When you want to use the default settings, just add it to your app's root component like this:

 ```
 MaterialIconStylesheet { }